eriklarsen4/Endo/README.md

 and the second publication's repository, `eriklarsen4/Hippo`, is under development.
 Please see those repositories for each paper's respective URL.

-Once formally accepted by the `Journal of Cell Science`, the URL will be included here.

 Please see the [vignettes](<https://github.com/eriklarsen4/Endo/blob/main/vignettes>) for more detail on both the data cleaning of the `FIREpHly` microscopy